With its ten universities and two institutes of technology, Switzerland is at the forefront of research in many areas.

 NCCRs are expected to provide research of outstanding, internationally recognised quality, knowledge and technology transfer, training for young scientists and promotion of women researchers.

-Launched in 2001, the programme currently includes 28 NCCRs in life sciences, environment and sustainability, technology, information and communication technology, and social sciences and humanities.
+Launched in 2001, there have been 28 NCCRs external linkin life sciences, environment and sustainability, technology, information and communication technology, and social sciences and humanities.

 Established research institutes